manyu26/daisolab/pages/pages-root-folder/index.md

   title: "About DAISO research lab"
   url: '/info/'
   image: header_typewriter.jpg
-  text: 'Check out DAISO lab news.'
+  text: 'Overview of what we do.'

 widget2:
   title: "Research Activities"